 It typically grows in dry sclerophyll woodlands and forests as well as heathlands, typically on sandy soils.

 The stems of this species have stellate (star-shaped) hairs.

 Hibbertia have simple leaves which are alternate for the vast majority of species.
 In this species, leaves are obovate to oblanceolate, to 20 mm long and 7 mm wide, with dense stellate hairs, producing a rough-ish texture, mid to light green in colour.

-The bright yellow flowers are about one centimetre across with spring and early summer the main flowering period.
+Hibbertia have bright yellow 5-petaled flowers which are mostly produced solitarily, either at the terminals of leaf axils.
+In this species, yellow flowers are about 1 cm across, produced in leaf axils, with spring and early summer the main flowering period.
 Flowers are small but what they lack in size they make up for in quantity.
-During the flowering period the branches are covered with cheerful blooms.

 More by good luck that management we planted a specimen near one of the supports of our patio roof together with Clematis and Pandorea climbers.
 The Rough Guinea Flower took advantage of the situation and using the other plants for support became a dense climber that becomes a blaze of colour during the lengthy flowering period.
 H. aspera, together with the other climbers, is providing safe nesting sites for native birds.

 The Hibbertias or Guinea Flowers are common throughout the Australian bush.
 There are about 115 species and 110 of these are endemic.
 They are one of the most notoriously taxonomically difficult groups in Australia, with many similar species and many new ones being discovered in recent times.
 NSW currently has about 68 species with a fair few of these having subspecies and considered to be species-complex.
 Around 5 shrub-species, all considered threatened with extinction, have been found in the Sydney area over the last 30 years.

 They have colourful yellow flowers but unfortunately not many species are in cultivation.